deifyed/vault/README.md

 Usage
 =====

-conman --secure file.cfg Creates a link of file.cfg inside ~/.conman conman --recursive --secure folder Creates a link for the files inside folder and subfolders of folder inside ~/.conman conman --deploy id Creates a link from ~/.conman/id to where the original file was placed conman --list Lists all the secured files
+conman sync file.cfg Creates a link of file.cfg inside ~/.conman conman sync --recursive folder Creates a link for the files inside folder and subfolders of folder inside ~/.conman conman deploy id Creates a link from ~/.conman/id to where the original file was placed conman query Lists all the secured files

 Installation
 =====